 Eeyore knows that to solve his problems he needs help.
 He’s not afraid to ask for help, accept help or offer help to help others.
 Examples include how Eeyore allows his friends to help him out of the river when he falls in, build his house when it tumbles down, put his tail back on when it falls out, and finding it when it gets lost which is really distressful!

 Just as important, Eeyore livens up his friends when they are feeling low.
 Eeyore is a thinker, a planner, a consider-er.
 Nothing flits through his brain.
 Every thought and fact is held up for careful consideration, it’s value weighed and measured, and then precisely cataloged in his orderly brain for future reference.
 Eeyore is insightful and capable of great compassion.
-(Now you realize why I love him!)
+See why I love him?

 “Thanks for noticin’ me” & “Ohhh-kayyy”